ankurgenomics/gwas_nf/README.md

-# nf-gwas
+# gwas_nf
-**nf-gwas: A Modular and Scalable Nextflow Pipeline for Genome-Wide Association Studies (GWAS)**
+**gwas_nf: A Modular and Scalable Nextflow Pipeline for Genome-Wide Association Studies (GWAS)**

 **Overview**

-nf-gwas is a comprehensive and flexible Nextflow pipeline designed to perform genome-wide association studies (GWAS) analysis.
+gwas_nf is a comprehensive and flexible Nextflow pipeline designed to perform genome-wide association studies (GWAS) analysis.
 This pipeline automates numerous pre- and post-processing steps, integrates regression modeling from the REGENIE package, and supports single-variant, gene-based, and interaction testing.
 The modular structure of the pipeline allows for easy extension to incorporate additional methods and tools in the future.
-Furthermore, nf-gwas includes an extensive reporting functionality, enabling users to inspect thousands of phenotypes and navigate interactive Manhattan plots directly in the web browser.
+Furthermore, gwas_nf includes an extensive reporting functionality, enabling users to inspect thousands of phenotypes and navigate interactive Manhattan plots directly in the web browser.

 ### Process